#5: Configuring Member Assembler Checkout

 Figure 1.
 Checkout Settings Page

 With this option no money changes hands online.
-After customers checkout, an email invoice is sent to them requesting payment.
+After customers check out, an email invoice is sent to them requesting payment.
 You can then collect payments through whatever means you currently accept, such as by check or money order.
 There is an area to enter in your Invoice-Only Instructions separate from your checkout email to make sure only the relevant customers see it.

 PayPal is a widely used credit card and payment processing company.
 Your customers can use PayPal's payment services at checkout to use credit card, pay directly from a bank account, or sign up with PayPal and transfer funds from their account.
 To offer this option, you must create a PayPal account and integrate PayPal into your site.
 There are fees associated with this service.